roualdes/bridgestan/paper/paper.md

 constraining/unconstraining transforms.
-Implementation is provided through automatic differentiation in the Stan math library [@Carpenter:2015]. `BridgeStan` provides in-memory access to the methods of Stan models through Python, Julia, R and Rust.
+Implementation is provided through automatic differentiation in the Stan math library [@Carpenter:2015]. `BridgeStan` provides in-memory access to the methods of Stan models through Python, Julia, R, and Rust.
 This allows algorithm development in these languages with the numerical efficiency and expressiveness of Stan models.
 Furthermore, these features are exposed through a language-agnostic C API, allowing foreign function interfaces in other languages to utilize `BridgeStan`